roshankumarvam-create/medical-image-region-segmentation/README.md

 This is an early but disciplined attempt at the most expensive step in a large imaging program, the manual annotation bottleneck.
 The aim is a working human-in-the-loop assist that turns hours of expert tracing into minutes of review.
 The approach is what an applied team wants to see in an in-progress effort: a controlled architecture comparison, explicit handling of the long-tail that breaks naive segmenters, reproducible training, and honest baselines (current best mIoU 0.717) on a clear trajectory of improvement.

 <sub>Code and trained weights are private under institutional agreements.
-A technical walkthrough is available on request.</sub>